Harmonized Index Of Consumer Price

 Harmonised Index of Consumer Price index calculated and published according to the Classification of the Individual consumption by purpose ECOICOP used by Eurostat

-The HICP weights are constructed in accordance with the requirements of Commission Regulation (EC) No 2454/97 and Council Regulation (EC) No 1688/98.
+The HICP weights are constructed in accordance with the requirements of Regulation (EU) 2016/79.
 The HICP weights reflect the structure of the FMCE (domestic concept).

 • Methodological changes